abapGit/docs.abapgit.org/src/development-guide/read-first/package-structure.md

 ### `/src/objects/aff/`

-Dont do any manual changes in this folder, mirroed from https://github.com/abapGit/aff_mirror
+Don't do any manual changes in this folder, mirrored from https://github.com/abapGit/aff_mirror